 The red dress pictured throughout this post is the Tupelo Honey Dress from Lulu’s.
 It also comes other colors at different times and it’s my favorite!
 And it has pockets!

 What to pack for Arizona in the winter: accessories

 I’m not sure if “accessories” is the correct term I should be using, but just go with it.
 I have an uncanny ability to accidentally buy maternity clothes so you’re already rolling the dice taking my advice anyway.
 This is what I pack:

 Even though this is a post on what to wear in Arizona in the winter, there will still be many opportunities for you to wear a bathing suit.
 Namely, if you’ll be staying at the Civana spa resort like I did.
 FWIW, I really like the Cupshe bathing suits.

 You can wear it in one of their many heated pools, the hot tubs, the aqua therapy circuit, in the steam rooms and saunas, and then under your robe for the remainder of your time there because #robelife.

 I shouldn’t have to tell you this: bring underwear.
 And bras.
-And a sports bra if you’ve also got hiking, biking, amateur bull riding planned.
+And a sports bra if you’ve also got hiking, biking, and/or amateur bull riding planned.
 I can’t imagine a lot of standard bras hold up against that kind of violent bucking and bronc-ing.
 Correct me if I’m wrong, cowgirls.

 Also not suitable for bull riding, but great for fiddlin’ with while you try to decipher the pieces at the contemporary art museum.
-So. confusing.
+So.
+Confusing.

 Because where there is sun, there are harmful UV rays.
 Always wear sunscreen.
 Your mother was not wrong.